đ Table of contents

 Exercise 1

 The Scrum Master should create a new session in Flinga as instructed above.
-Name the session âRetrospective 1â.
-Once the session is created, other team members should join the session with the âJoin linkâ.
+Name the session “Retrospective 1”.
+Once the session is created, other team members should join the session with the “Join link”.
 Setup the session board and organize the Retrospective event as instructed above.

-file.
-In that file, add a link to the Retrospectiveâs Flinga board and write down the issues and actions you came up with during the Retrospective and push the changes to GitHub.
-You can use this template in the file:# Sprint 1 Retrospective [Retrospective board](link-to-the-flinga-board) ## Successes - Something that we succeeded in. ## Issues - Some issue we had. ## Actions - Some action to fix an issue.
+Once you have completed the Retrospective, add retrospectives folder to the repository and in it a sprint1.md file.
+In that file, add a link to the Retrospective’s Flinga board and write down the issues and actions you came up with during the Retrospective and push the changes to GitHub.
+You can use this template in the file:

 Exercise 2